Coping tips for couples

-- Commit to communicating about changes you are experiencing and ways in which your needs also may have changed.
+- Talk about what kind of help you need from each other.
+Communicate about changes you're experiencing and ways in which your needs also may have changed.
 Don't be afraid to ask for help.

 - Find a counselor who works with couples facing issues you feel challenged by, such as sexuality and changing roles in the relationship.

 A diagnosis of early-onset Alzheimer's can also be difficult for children, who may not understand.
 Children may blame themselves, become angry or react in any number of ways.
 Try to:

 - Stay engaged and talk with your children honestly about what you're experiencing.

 - Find a support group for children, and invite your kids to some of your counseling sessions.
 Make your child's school counselor and social worker aware of your condition.

 - Keep a written, video or audio record of your thoughts, feelings and experiences for your children.
 They'll appreciate your sharing your wisdom and memories.

 People with early-onset Alzheimer's often have to quit work, and this loss of income is a serious concern.
 Finances get even tighter if spouses or partners also quit their jobs to become full-time caregivers.

 Some medical benefits and many social-support programs won't provide assistance unless the person with Alzheimer's is older than age 65.
 Younger people may need special waivers to get into such programs.
 What you can do:

 - Talk with a financial planner and an attorney to help you plan for your future financial needs.